nikogura/nikogura.com/NikOguraResumeShortForm.md

 ## Terrace - Remote, USA
 2023 - Present *Director of Infrastructure*

-* Building a cloud-agnostic, world-wide platform for wealth management across DeFi and traditional centralized financial exchanges.
+* Built a cloud-agnostic, world-wide platform for wealth management across DeFi (Distributed Finance, a/k/a Crypto Exchanges) and traditional CeFi (centralized financial exchanges).
+* Secure, immutable Kubernetes clusters that span multiple cloud providers and even on-prem systems.
+* Open Source, best-in-class technologies such as Kubernetes, Prometheus, Thanos, Grafana, Istio, and Kafka.
+We only pay compute and network costs.
+Everything else is truly free for all time.
+No vendor lock-in.
+Infinite agility.

 ## Amazon Web Services - Remote, USA
 2022 - 2023  *Systems Development Engineer*, *Senior DevOps Consultant*